needle-mirror/com.unity.profiling.core/Documentation~/profilercounter-guide.md

 Don't forget to use `ProfilerRecorder.Dispose()` to free unmanaged resources associated with the `ProfilerRecorder`.

 >[!NOTE]
 >Not all Profiler counters are available in the Release Players.
-Use [ProfilerRecorder.Valid](https://docs.unity3d.com/2020.2/Documentation/ScriptReference/Unity.Profiling.ProfilerRecorder.Valid.html) to determine if the data is available and the Profiler can record it.
-Alternatively, you can use [ProfilerRecorderHandle.GetAvailable](https://docs.unity3d.com/2020.2/Documentation/ScriptReference/Unity.Profiling.LowLevel.Unsafe.ProfilerRecorderHandle.GetAvailable.html) to enumerate all available Profiler stats.
+Use [ProfilerRecorder.Valid](https://docs.unity3d.com/ScriptReference/Unity.Profiling.ProfilerRecorder.Valid.html) to determine if the data is available and that the Profiler can record it.
+Alternatively, you can use [ProfilerRecorderHandle.GetAvailable](https://docs.unity3d.com/ScriptReference/Unity.Profiling.LowLevel.Unsafe.ProfilerRecorderHandle.GetAvailable.html) to enumerate all available Profiler stats.

 ## Getting counter values from Profiler Frame data in the Editor

-To get Profiler counter values when processing Profiler frame data in the Editor, use the [FrameDataView](https://docs.unity3d.com/2020.2/Documentation/ScriptReference/Profiling.FrameDataView.html) API.
+To get Profiler counter values when processing Profiler frame data in the Editor, use the [FrameDataView](https://docs.unity3d.com/ScriptReference/Profiling.FrameDataView.html) API.

-You can use the [FrameDataView.GetCounterValueAsInt](https://docs.unity3d.com/2020.2/Documentation/ScriptReference/Profiling.FrameDataView.GetCounterValueAsInt.html), [FrameDataView.GetCounterValueAsLong](https://docs.unity3d.com/2020.2/Documentation/ScriptReference/Profiling.FrameDataView.GetCounterValueAsLong.html), [FrameDataView.GetCounterValueAsFloat](https://docs.unity3d.com/2020.2/Documentation/ScriptReference/Profiling.FrameDataView.GetCounterValueAsFloat.html) and [FrameDataView.GetCounterValueAsDouble](https://docs.unity3d.com/2020.2/Documentation/ScriptReference/Profiling.FrameDataView.GetCounterValueAsDouble.html) to get a frame value of the specific counter, like so:
+You can use the [FrameDataView.GetCounterValueAsInt](https://docs.unity3d.com/ScriptReference/Profiling.FrameDataView.GetCounterValueAsInt.html), [FrameDataView.GetCounterValueAsLong](https://docs.unity3d.com/ScriptReference/Profiling.FrameDataView.GetCounterValueAsLong.html), [FrameDataView.GetCounterValueAsFloat](https://docs.unity3d.com/ScriptReference/Profiling.FrameDataView.GetCounterValueAsFloat.html) and [FrameDataView.GetCounterValueAsDouble](https://docs.unity3d.com/ScriptReference/Profiling.FrameDataView.GetCounterValueAsDouble.html) to get a frame value of the specific counter, like so:

 ```c#
 using UnityEditor.Profiling;